interclip/interclip/README.md

 ![code-preview](https://s.put.re/Jwmoc8BV.png)

 ## How to receive a clip
+**💡 ProTip: you can receive a clip even faster by scanning the QR code or going to `interclip.app/yourcode`**

 Receiving a clip is even easier than clipping.
 Just get out your phone or another device and paste the code into the input.
 ![receive page](https://user-images.githubusercontent.com/29888641/111874110-f34c6500-8993-11eb-989e-928018279580.png)